mprinc/mobx/docs/README.md

 Easy to read, easy to write.
 Optimized out of the box.

-React and MobX together are a powerful combination.
-React renders the application state by providing mechanisms to translate it into a tree of renderable components.
-MobX provides the mechanism to store and update the application state that React then uses.
+React and MobX together are a powerful combination. <span class='definition'>React renders the application state</span> by providing mechanisms to translate it into a tree of renderable components. <span class='definition'>MobX provides the mechanism to store and update the application state</span> that React then uses.

 Both React and MobX provide an optimal and unique solutions to common problems in application development.
 React provides mechanisms to optimally render UI by using a virtual DOM that reduces the number of costly DOM mutations.
-MobX provides mechanisms to optimally synchronize application state with your React components by building a reactive dependency tree that is only updated when strictly needed and is never stale.
-MobX will optimize your React components for you, without needing to specify data dependencies, use `memo`, or refactoring states or contexts to make things optimal.
+MobX provides mechanisms to optimally synchronize application state with your React components by building a <span class='definition'>reactive dependency tree</span> that is <span class='important'>only updated when strictly needed and is never stale</span>. <span class='important'>MobX will optimize your React components for you</span>, without needing to specify data dependencies, use `memo`, or refactoring states or contexts to make things optimal.

-In fact, with MobX state can be completely separated from your UI layer.
-This makes testing much simpler and enables code sharing between stacks and frameworks, and leads to a natural separation of concerns.
+In fact, <span class='important'>with MobX state can be completely separated from your UI layer</span>. <span class='important'>This makes testing much simpler and enables <span class='definition'>code sharing between stacks and frameworks</span>, and leads to a natural <span class='definition'>separation of concerns</span></span>.

 ## Example